 Eating for Two

 Foods high in folic acid include: orange juice, green leafy vegetables, beans, peas, liver and other organ meats, fortified cereals, asparagus and more.
-A vitamin containing 400 micrograms (0.4 milligrams) of Folic Acid is recommended, ideally before your pregnancy and especially during the first trimester and after delivery and before you get pregnant again.
+A multi-vitamin containing 400 micrograms (0.4 milligrams) of Folic Acid is recommended.
+All women who , ideally before your pregnancy and especially during the first trimester, after delivery and before you get pregnant again.

 How should my diet change now that I am pregnant?

 Even before pregnancy begins, nutrition is a primary factor in the health of mother and baby.
 If you are eating a well-balanced diet before you become pregnant, you will only need to make a few changes to meet the nutritional needs of pregnancy.